- What is congenital hypothyroidism?

 The baby will need to have regular medical check-ups to make sure that their thyroid hormone levels are adequate for healthy growth and development.
 Regular blood tests will also be required.
 Until the baby is one year old, tests will usually be necessary every one to three months or more frequently.
 Thereafter, it may be possible to reduce the frequency of blood tests.
 A doctor will adjust the dose of levothyroxine as needed.

 A doctor will also monitor the height, weight and overall growth and development of the child.
 They will periodically assess the child’s language and communication skills, motor ability and behavior.
 If it seems necessary, a doctor may recommend having the child’s development formally evaluated.
-Should there be any delays in speech or learning, an early intervention program can be arranged to assist the child.
+Should there be any delays in speech or learning, an early intervention program can often be arranged to assist the child.

 Congenital hypothyroidism FAQs